vishnumadduri/pub-oss/README.md

-build  system bitbake,  the present  spdx generator  software runs  as standalone application and takes advantage out of the fact that Yoctos archive  class  already  structures  all  used  open  source  software packages  as directory  hierachy  with the  various  licence types  as top  level directory.
+build  system bitbake,  the present  spdx generator  software runs  as standalone application and takes advantage out of the fact that Yoctos archive  class  already  structures  all  used  open  source  software packages  as directory  hierachy  with the  various  license types  as top  level directory.
 For more  detailed information  about the  used directory structure refer to the
 [Yocto Project Development Manual](http://www.yoctoproject.org/docs/1.6/dev-manual/dev-manual.html#maintaining-open-source-license-compliance-during-your-products-lifecycle).